Frequently asked questions

 The Federal Government sets a schedule of fees for eligible services provided by doctors to inpatients in hospital.
 Medicare pays 75% of these fees and health funds like AIA Health Insurance pay the remaining 25%.
 Doctors and providers are not restricted to charging this fee and are able to set their own fees, which can be higher than the scheduled fees.
 If your doctor chooses to charge a higher fee, there will be a gap between what the doctor charges and what the Government and AIA Health Insurance will pay.
 This is the 'Gap' and can leave you with significant out-of-pocket expenses.
 If your doctor participates in AIA Health's Access Gap Cover, we'll pay more than the 25% of the schedule fee - leaving you with drastically reduced, or even eliminated out-of-pocket expenses.
 The best way to find out if your doctor is registered for Access Gap Cover is to ask them.

-AIA Health Insurance covers you for all clinically necessary ambulance services for emergencies in Australia.
-Emergencies are circumstances when immediate hospital treatment is required for a serious and acute injury or condition where the viability or function of an organ or body part is threatened.
+AIA Health will cover you for clinically necessary emergency ambulance services where you are transported directly to a hospital in Australia, or require on-site treatment only (up-to two onsite callouts per person, per calendar year).
+Emergencies are circumstances when immediate hospital or on-site treatment is required for a serious and acute injury or condition where the viability of function of an organ or body part is threatened.
 Check with your state Ambulance authority to ensure you have the right level of cover for non-emergency ambulance transport within Australia.

 A Private Health Information Statement (PHIS) is a summary of the key product features of your cover.
 You will receive a link to download a copy of your PHIS when you join AIA Health Insurance and it is available to download from our Online Member Services portal.